CONNECT WITH US ON SOCIAL MEDIA

 |Board Member||Position||Attendance||Board Member||Position||Attendance|

-Secretary: Notes from the March meeting were reviewed.
-Slaughter moved to approve.
-Bruce seconded.
+Secretary: Notes from the August meeting were reviewed.
+Myers moved to approve.
+Johnson-Nixon seconded.
 A vote was taken and the motion passed.

 Tag(s): Our Board